 Chetan Rana

-Chetan Rana over 6 years ago
+Chetan Rana almost 7 years ago

 Can i use detectify along with Apartment gem?